osamamagdy/fpc-with-cc-tools/README.md

 ###### 2. Develop the chaincode in cc-tools and FPC

-Fortunately, since the `stubwrapper` for both cc-tools and fpc are implementing the same interface, the conversion to an fpc chaincode can be done by plug-and-play.
+Fortunately, since the stub wrapper for both cc-tools and fpc are implementing the same interface, the conversion to an fpc chaincode can be done by plug-and-play.
 This means the user should start by developing the chaincode using cc-tools, and at the main loop where they pass the chaincode instance to the server to start it, they need to wrap it with `fpc.NewPrivateChaincode`.
 For example, have a look at the cc-tools-demo chaincode below.
 Before:

 ```